 “My father was my role model.
 He was a physician who taught me the importance of being responsive to your patients and working hard.
 As an OB/GYN, he would deliver about 30 babies every month.
 I was impressed by his work ethic but also learned that I should be sure to make time for family.”

 There is no bucket list for him to check off.

 “I don’t keep a bucket list because I don’t really have any adventures or thrills that I’m putting off.
 I just enjoy my life where I am, doing what I do, with the people around me.”

-He knows nurses are essential to top-notch care. > > “The best advice I ever received was to be nice to nurses.
-Every physician makes mistakes and you need to have an > attitude with nurses that make them feel comfortable questioning your orders.
-If they don’t feel comfortable speaking > up, they will allow your mistakes to go uncorrected.” > > He knows his patients are special.
+He knows nurses are essential to top-notch care.

+“The best advice I ever received was to be nice to nurses.
+Every physician makes mistakes, and you need to have an attitude with nurses that makes them feel comfortable questioning your orders.
+If they don’t feel comfortable speaking up, they will allow your mistakes to go uncorrected.”

+He knows his patients are special.